Polymorphism in C++ Explained: Static vs Dynamic with Real Examples

 Runtime polymorphism is where C++ gets genuinely powerful — and genuinely dangerous if you don't understand the machinery.
 The core mechanism is the virtual keyword, and it works through something called a vtable (virtual dispatch table).

 When you mark a function virtual in a base class, the compiler attaches a hidden pointer — the vptr — to every object of that class.
 That pointer points to a vtable: a lookup table of function pointers specific to the object's actual type.
 When you call a virtual function through a base-class pointer, the runtime consults that vtable and calls the right version.
-No if/else chains, no type-checking — it just works.

-This is what lets you write Shape s = new Circle() and have s->draw() call Circle::draw() rather than Shape::draw().
+This is what lets you write Shape s = new and have Circle()s->draw() call Circle::draw() rather than Shape::draw().
 The pointer type is Shape, but the object behind it knows it's a Circle.

 The critical rule: if a class has any virtual functions, its destructor must also be virtual.
 Skip this and you'll get partial destruction — the derived class's destructor never fires, leaking resources.
 We'll revisit this in the gotchas section.